Mtendekuyokwa19/SignUp-form/README.md

  - HTML
  - CSS
- - Javascript

  **NOTES**

-There is need for password confirmation test between Confirm password and password feature **Features**
+ -There is need for password confirmation test between Confirm password and password feature **Features**

  - It can use do validation using html5 and Javscript